Aasif Khan

-Aasif Khan (born 13 March 1991) is an Indian actor, best known for his role as Babar in action crime thriller web television series Mirzapur (2018-2020).
+Aasif Khan (13 March 1991) is an Indian actor, best known for his role as Babar in action crime thriller web television series Mirzapur (2018-2020).

 Early life

 Aasif Khan was born and raised in Nimbahera, a small town in Chittorgarh district of Rajasthan, India.
 His father, Mr. Late Ayyub Khan was an employee in J.K.
 Cement, and his mother, Mrs. Firdous Ayyub Khan is a housewife.
 He has two brothers and a sister.

 Khan was mediocre in academics but had a great inclination towards the field of arts.
-His keenness for acting began in 2001 at his school’s annual event, where he performed the role of a servant in Kissa Kursi Ka play.
+His keenness for acting began in 2001 at his school's annual event, where he performed the role of a servant in Kissa Kursi Ka play.
 He was deeply inspired by the "shaadiwallah" act performed by comedian Raju Srivastava in the popular TV show The Great Indian Laughter Challenge.
 It encouraged him to participate in the stand-up competition held locally where he surprisingly won.

 The sudden demise of his father in 2008 brought his acting ambition to a halt.
 He engaged himself in taking up small jobs for a living and parallelly completed his higher secondary education.